blockchyp/blockchyp-php/README.md

 * **API Credential Types:** Partner
 * **Required Role:** Partner API Access

-The API returns detailed information about a specific merchant statement.
+The API returns detailed information about a specific merchant statement or invoice.

+All line items are returned a topographically sorted tree modeling the nested line item structure of the invoice.
+Details about any payments posted against the invoice are returned.

+It the invoice is a merchant statement, details about every merchant deposit that occurred during the statement period are also returned.